Mentored Research Program for Early Career Bioethics Scholars From Low- and Middle-Income Countries: Open Call for Applications

 To apply, please submit the following:

-- Statement of interest in the program, including a description of your current position and bioethics research; how the NIH mentored bioethics research program will be useful for that work in the home institution; and the preferred time period for your visit at NIH (max.
+- A cover letter describing your interest in the NIH mentored bioethics research program, including a description of your current position and bioethics research; your plans for pursuing a career in bioethics in your country of residence or another LMIC; how participation in the NIH mentored bioethics research program might help you to advance your current bioethics research, and realize your bioethics career plans; and the preferred time period for your visit at NIH (max.
 1 page).

 - A research proposal describing the bioethics research project to be undertaken while at NIH; how that project fits within current bioethics research projects in the Department of Bioethics and your own bioethics research agenda; who among the NIH faculty might able to mentor the project; and whether there has been any prior discussion of the proposed bioethics research with a faculty member (max.
 2 pages).